Apps008/devops-hello-world/readme.txt

-Hi there, this is test page
+Hi there, this is test page,
+Welcome to devops tutorial